 |Developer: Hudson Soft, Sonic Team|

 Sonic Shuffle (ソニックシャッフル) is a video game for the Sega Dreamcast and was Sega's answer to the successful Nintendo party game, Mario Party.
 The game was co-developed by Hudson Soft, who also developed the Mario Party series of games.

-The story involves Sonic the Hedgehog and his companions getting caught up in a mess in a land called Maginaryworld.
+The story involves Sonic the Hedgehog and his companions finding themselves in a land called Maginaryworld.
 A villain named Void has shattered the Precioustone into many pieces and Lumina Flowlight and the rest of Maginaryworld are counting on Sonic to restore it.
 At the end of the game it is revealed that Lumina and Void both are Illumina, the Goddess of the land who disappeared when the Precioustone was shattered.

 Despite Hudson's success with the Mario Party series, this game failed to meet expectations.
 It was criticized due to the confusing rules in some mini-games, excessive load times, poor music, an unfulfilled promise of network play, and an AI which would frequently cheat and steal the player's best cards.
 The game manual and in-game tutorial was largely unhelpful to players as well.